AwayFromKeyboard/Project-2_The-Lost-Lands-of-Khanelyf/README.md

 * B to constuct barrack(then you can create 2 types of units with left click)

-* X + left click to use Battlecry ability (attack buff to allies)

-  or
+* Abilities
+	* Battlecry: Boosts the damage of the allies inside the radius of action.

-* X + left click to use Undying Will (hero is inmune to damage for 3 seconds)
+	* Undying Will: The Hero is immune to damage for 3 seconds.
+	* Whirlwind: The hero deals heavy damage to adjecent enemies.
+	* Charge: The hero charges to one selected enemy inside the radius of action.

+* Battlecry and Undying Will abilities can be activated by 2 ways:
+	* X + left click (default key)
+	* Left click to the button of the ability

+* Whirlwind ability can be used by:
 	* C + left click to use Whirlwind ability (heavy damage to adjecent enemies)
+	* Left click to the button of the ability.

+* Charge ability is activated with:
 	* V + left click on enemy at range to use Charge (heavy damage to one enemy)
+	* Left click to the button of the ability and then click to an enemy inside the radius of action.

-Goal:
+## Goal:

 Follow and complete the quests without getting your hero killed and avoid that the enemy waves destroy all the buildings of your empire.

-Quests:
+## Quests:

 1st: Kill 5 enemies(there's two hidden on your right and three more in the town going north), you will receive some gold.
 2nd: Create a barrack and create troops in it.